ppy/osu-wiki/news/2026/2026-02-16-happy-chinese-new-year.md

 This past summer saw the largest and most frequent wave of offline competitions in history, with three major events spanning Shanghai, Guangzhou, and New Taipei City.

 - **[China LAN 2025](https://osu.ppy.sh/community/forums/topics/2080306?n=1)** (Shanghai): Held in July, this was the largest offline tournament of mainland China featuring both osu! and osu!mania 4K in nearly seven years.
 In collaboration with the **dotream Rhythm Game Carnival (缀梦音游嘉年华)**, the event garnered unprecedented attention, showcasing the unique charm of osu! to a vast audience of rhythm game enthusiasts.
 It was a joyful and unforgettable experience for all attendees, setting a fresh new standard for offline production.
-Ultimately, ::{ flag=HK }:: [mcy4](https://osu.ppy.sh/users/2165650) and ::{ flag=CN }:: [DawnX](https://osu.ppy.sh/users/8534840) emerged as the respective champions.
+Ultimately, ::{ flag=HK }:: ::mcy4::{ user-id=2165650 } and ::{ flag=CN }:: ::DawnX::{ user-id=8534840 } emerged as the respective champions.
 - **[OCNCC S2](https://osu.ppy.sh/community/forums/topics/2083250?n=1)** (Guangzhou): Taking place in early August in Panyu, this event primarily targeted players from the Guangdong-Hong Kong-Macau Greater Bay Area.
-Despite the venue's size, the atmosphere was electric, culminating in a finale where ::{ flag=HK }:: [-xxx Rumia-](https://osu.ppy.sh/users/5936405) defeated ::{ flag=CN }:: [Firia](https://osu.ppy.sh/users/9164037) 6–4 to take the title.
+Despite the venue's size, the atmosphere was electric, culminating in a finale where ::{ flag=HK }:: ::-xxx Rumia-::{ user-id=5936405 } defeated ::{ flag=CN }:: ::Firia::{ user-id=9164037 } 6–4 to take the title.
 - **[otst:live!](https://osu.ppy.sh/community/forums/topics/2095985?n=1)** (New Taipei City): At the end of August, the historic OTST series returned from its hiatus since 2022 — this time in an offline format — marking the first-ever officially supported offline tournament to take place in Taiwan.
-The event highlighted the rise of a new generation of Taiwanese players, with ::{ flag=TW }:: [GAO HAO](https://osu.ppy.sh/users/8964050) narrowly defeating ::{ flag=TW }:: [willy0214](https://osu.ppy.sh/users/8660293) 7–6 in a thrilling Grand Final.
+The event highlighted the rise of a new generation of Taiwanese players, with ::{ flag=TW }:: ::GAO HAO::{ user-id=8964050 } narrowly defeating ::{ flag=TW }:: ::willy0214::{ user-id=8660293 } 7–6 in a thrilling Grand Final.

 These three LAN events also introduced several new original tracks to the community: